 Baseboard heaters heat your air from the floor to ceiling and offset drafts brought in from cold, outdoor air, particularly when placed under windows.
 Popular in basements, these models offer steady heat, low-cost installation, a low profile, and whisper-quiet operation.

-Be sure to buy a portable heater that’s rated for the approximate square footage or dimensions of your space.
+Be sure to buy a room heater that’s rated for the approximate square footage or dimensions of your space.
 An electric space heater that’s too large will consume a lot of energy and lead to higher utility bills.
-On the contrary, buying a portable gas or electric heater that’s too small won’t heat your space adequately and increases the chance of overheating.
+On the contrary, buying a space heater that’s too small won’t heat your space adequately and increases the chance of overheating.

 Size Equation: You can determine how large of an area a portable heater is equipped for using its wattage output.
 As a rule of thumb, you'll need roughly 10 watts of heating power for every square foot of floor area in the room.
 This means that a 1,500-watt heater can be the primary heat source for an area measuring up to 150 square feet.
 If it’s used as a supplemental heating source, however, the heater will cover a much larger area.